tresnammuharam-source/my_ethical_hacking/01_Foundations/Gobuster.md

 `gobuster dir -u "http://www.example.thm" -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x .php,.js`

 This command will look for directories located at _http://example.thm_ (opens in new tab) using the wordlist directory-list-2.3-medium.txt.
 In addition to directory listing, this command also lists all the files that have a .php or .js extension.

+---
+# ENUMERATION SUBDOMAIN

+subdomain is same server but have domain linked to main-domain.